-Samsung’s smartwatches are considered the high-water mark for Android wearables, but they’ve been using their own operating system and app store for years, the report said.
+The report said that Samsung’s smartwatches are considered the high-water mark for Android wearables, but they’ve been using their own operating system and app store for years.

 And Google’s Wear OS — despite the power of the Play Store and Google’s ability to more deeply integrate it with its services and Android — has suffered from a lack of strong hardware partners, it added.

 The new collaborative project could solve both companies’ problems, which makes the preview of the new OS (tentatively known as Wear) an exciting potential first look at what could be a new wearable powerhouse.